josemiserra/ddpg_reacher/Report.md

 ## DDPG

 In this environment it was decided to use the popular deep deterministic policy gradients (1), which is an actor-critic method.
-It is called deterministic, because differently from others methods like A2C, which select an action given a probability distribution, it directly provides the action given a the state.
-The actor decides the action, so it takes the current state as an input and return x continuous values, one for every action.
+It is called deterministic, because differently from others methods like A2C, which select an action given a probability distribution, it directly provides the action given a state.
+The actor (which uses a neural network as function approximator) decides the action, so it takes the current state as an input and return x continuous values, one for every action.
 Since given a state it will return always the same action, is deterministic (that is why adding noise to the action helps with exploration).

-The critic, estimates que Q-value (the discounted reward estimation of the action given the state).
+The critic is another network which estimates que Q-value (the discounted reward estimation of the action given the state).
 The critic takes both, action and state, and provides a number Q(s,a).
 Since the critic uses the action given by the actor, actor and critic are coupled.
 So, like in A2C, the critic is updated, but now the actor is updated to maximize the critic's function values.

-Since it is an off-policy method, now we can sample on a replay memory like in DQN, which also helps to break the correlation between transitions.
+Since it is an off-policy method, now we can sample on a replay buffer memory like in DQN, which also helps to break the correlation between transitions.
 Regarding the noise used in the action, Ornstein-Uhlenbeck (OU) noise (random walking noise, which grows correlated with the mean moving in a close random direction, instead of being purely gaussian) is added in action values for action exploration.

 The agent learns 20 times and updates every 40 iterations.
 Even of that, it was not possible, as shown in the plot, to make it stable over 30.
 Variability due to random seeds, neural network weight initialization and different machines can make a huge difference.
 There was one training that reached over 30, but when I tried to reproduce it, it was not possible to replicate the same growth.